 Autism and Speech Blubs

-Speech Blubs is a speech therapy app with a vast library of more than 1,500 activities, face filters, voice-activated activities, and educational bonus videos.
+Speech Blubs is a speech therapy app with more than 1,500 activities, face filters, voice-activated activities, and educational bonus videos.

-Speech Blubs was initially developed for children with autism, Down syndrome, and apraxia of speech!
+We initially developed Speech Blubs for children with autism, Down syndrome, and apraxia of speech!
 The app uses video modeling, which is a proven method for engaging kids on the spectrum.

-Our “Emotions” section, for example, was created for children with autism in mind.
+We had children with autism in mind when we created our “Emotions” section, for example.
 We know they have a hard time recognizing and expressing emotions.
 In this section, they learn about emotions while practicing speech.

 Speech Learning Simplified!